 Andrew Wilson, who is a swimmer at Emory College and trains at Athens Bulldog Swim Club, became the first athlete from a DIVIII school to win an Olympic gold medal.
 Emory’s first ever Olympic swimmer decided to retire after the finish of the games.

-Bulldog Allison Schmitt Adds to Her Medal Count
+Bulldog Allison Schmitt Adds to Her Medal Count at the Tokyo Olympic Games

-Georgia’s Universities Shine in Tokyo
+Georgia’s Universities Shine at the Tokyo Olympic Games

 With Emory swimmer Wilson winning gold, Bulldogs winning eleven medals and nine Yellow Jackets representing various countries at the Olympics, there was plenty to be proud of for Georgia’s universities.